oslabs-beta/obServerJS/README.md

 # [ObServerJS](https://www.observerjs.com)
 - ⭐️ Love Our App?
 We'll trade you a lifetime of good karma for a star 😉 ! ⭐️

 A visual dashboard built for server-side applications to support request/response debugging, multiple endpoint testing, and middleware transparency.
 Just imagine postman for express.js with far less, but more powerful features and a cleaner UI.
-Just saying 💁‍♀️
+Just sayin...💁‍♀️

 # ***Quick Setup***
 This will be a two step process that includes: